 -

 Hold the root by the tip.
-Leave the tip free for better control while you work.
+Leave the tip free for better control while you work on it.

 -

-Knife scraping : Using the edge of a knife, scrape the outer skin off the licorice root.
-The skin is thick and easy to remove, but some small pieces of licorice may remain.
+Scraping with a knife : Using the edge of the knife, scrape the outer skin of the licorice root.
+The skin is thick and easy to remove, but some small pieces of licorice may remain attached.

 -

-Remove hard parts : If there are hard-to-scrape pieces, cut off the pieces that couldn't be cleaned well with the scraper.
+Remove the hard parts : If there are hard pieces to scrape off, cut off the pieces that could not be cleaned well with the scraper.

 Extra tip: If the root is very dry, it is advisable to soak it in water for a few minutes to soften it a little before you start scraping.

-For those who prefer a more precise and controlled approach, this technique can be ideal, especially if you want to obtain smaller sections to use in recipes or infusions.
+For those who prefer a more precise and controlled approach, this technique can be ideal, especially if you want to obtain smaller sections for use in recipes or infusions.

 -